 App calculates heat index for current location and provides guidance to prevent illness.

-OSHA Safety and Health Topics Page: Occupational Heat Exposure
+Occupational Heat Exposure.
+OSHA Safety and Health Topics Page.

-National Oceanic & Atmospheric Administration's (NOAA) National Weather Service Heat Index
+Beat the Heat: Heat Safety Resources.
+National Oceanic & Atmospheric Administration's (NOAA) National Weather Service.

-Cal/OSHA, Division of Occupational Safety and Health (DOSH) Webpage: Heat Illness Prevention***
+Heat Illness Prevention.*** Cal/OSHA, Division of Occupational Safety and Health (DOSH).

 **These resources were adapted from California OSHA’s heat campaign materials.